x-vin/covidcures/docs/src/homeopathic.md

 ## 4. Homeopathic treatments to mitigate the inflammation caused by the spike glycoproteins post-vaccination; using medications Thuja 200 and Merc sol 30

 ### Objective:
-Primarily to counteract the effects of the spike protein toxicity of the Covid-19 vaccines
+Primarily to counteract the effects of the spike protein toxicity of the Covid-19 vaccines.

 ### System:
-Homeopathy
+Homeopathy.

 ### Can be used alongside other allopathic treatments:
-No drug interactions reported, however this may require further study
+No drug interactions reported, however this may require further study.

 ### Status of authorisation:
 Prescribed by a practising homeopathy physician.
 (However, it is observed that in homeopathy, exact protocols can often differ significantly between practitioners.)